yujunz/gitlab.com-runbooks/docs/uncategorized/aptly.md

 # Aptly

-Our Aptly server is aptly.gitlab.com and is primary used to host custom packages that we built (e.g. [gitlab-cadvisor][cadvisor]).
+Our Aptly server is aptly.gitlab.com and is primarily used to host custom packages that we built (e.g. [gitlab-cadvisor][cadvisor]).

 When prompted for the passphrase for the GPG key, you can find it in 1Password in the DevOps vault under item "Aptly GitLab Repo GPG Passphrase".